gussttaav/g-commerce-thymeleaf/README.md

 A full-stack e-commerce web application built with **Spring Boot**, **Thymeleaf**, and **HTMX**.
 This project combines backend services and frontend presentation in a single monolithic application, providing a seamless user experience without the need for a separate frontend application.

-This project is based on the original [G-commerce backend](https://github.com/gussttaav/g-commerce-springboot-api) and [G-commerce frontend](https://github.com/gussttaav/g-commerce-front-web-no-framework) projects, combining them into a unified application.
+This project is based on the original [G-commerce backend api](https://github.com/gussttaav/g-commerce-springboot-api) and [G-commerce frontend](https://github.com/gussttaav/g-commerce-front-web-no-framework) projects, combining them into a unified application.

 ## 🚀 Features